ZubairKhan87/Climate-Patterns-Regional-Classification-and-Well-being-Analysis-in-the-UK/README.md

 # Climate-Patterns-Regional-Classification-and-Well-being-Analysis-in-the-UK
-# UK Climate and Happiness Data Science Project

 ## Overview
-This data science project, part of an academic assessment, explores the relationship between UK weather patterns and regional happiness levels using publicly available datasets.
-It includes clustering and classification analysis on weather data, as well as correlation analysis between climate variables and happiness metrics.
-The study aims to discover geographical trends and their potential social impacts using machine learning and statistical tools.
+This project investigates UK climate data using unsupervised and supervised learning techniques.
+It identifies weather-based regional patterns through clustering, classifies weather stations into geographical regions using machine learning, and explores potential correlations between climate factors and happiness using statistical analysis.
+A final clustering analysis on happiness data further highlights regional well-being trends.
+The project leverages Python for data collection, preprocessing, modeling, and visualization, emphasizing reproducibility and insightful reporting.

 ---